 A tv show review written by: Lee Sonogan

 HBO has been pumping out some good stuff lately.
-This show was recommended by a friend and it was better than I Expected.
+This show was recommended by a friend and it was better than I expected.
 This show stars Danny McBride and Walton Goggins.
-The show is about a over protective father is obsessed with becoming a principal and competes against the other vice principal.
-However something happens that makes them work together to save the day.
+The show is about an overprotective father who is obsessed with becoming a principal and competes against the other vice principal.
+However, something happens that makes them work together to save the day.
 The show has many themes of power in its overall story.
-One of the best comedy shows of this year.
+It is one of the best comedy shows of this year.

 Overall, normally I am not the biggest fan of Danny McBride as watching some Eastbound down.
 But this show surprised me and even more that Danny Mcbride actually wrote it.
-Danny Mcbride and Walton Goggins have on-screen chemistry on the story that lead to some very funny scenes.
+Danny Mcbride and Walton Goggins have on-screen chemistry in the story that leads to some very funny scenes.
 The end of the first season leaves with a cliffhanger and I am actually pumped to see what happens when the second season starts.
-I recommend this tv show to people who like comedys with a lot of sass dialog and brutal/direct humour.
-Also people who like the actor Walton Goggins.
+I recommend this tv show to people who like comedies with a lot of sass dialogue and brutal/direct humour.
+Also, people who like the actor Walton Goggins.

 6 thoughts on “Vice Principles, a tv show review”

 when will the show come back on ?

 The second season has already been flimed and it said to be released in the summer of 2017.
 I live in Australia, so i have no idea when summer is for America.